 Wherever possible consent will be sought to share information.
 However, where there are safeguarding concerns about a child, information will be shared with the appropriate organisations such as local authority children's social care.
 In most cases concerns will be discussed with parents and carers prior to the referral taking place unless doing so would increase risk.

-St Chad's CofE Nursery & Infant School's policy on information-sharing is available to parents and children on request.
+The school's policy on information-sharing is available to parents and children on request.

 Record keeping